silx-kit/silx-training/python/io/index2.rst

 - Specfile
 - EDF
+- HDF5

+and specific detector formats:

 - MarCCD
 - Pilatus CBF
-- HDF5
+- Dectris Eiger
 - …

 HDF5 is expected to become the standard ESRF data format.
 Some beamlines have already switched.

 ----

 Getting ready to access ESRF data